AARP Eye Center

 CREATING LIVABLE AND SUSTAINABLE COMMUNITIES: Policy

-Policymakers should promote the creation of mixed-use livable communities.
-These communities should include a range of housing and transportation options that meet the needs of people of all ages, ability levels, and backgrounds.
-They should also contain community features, such as parks that meet the needs of all members of the community.
+Policymakers should promote the creation of mixed land uses that promote livable and sustainable communities.
+All communities should include a range of housing and transportation options that meet the needs of people of all ages, ability levels, and backgrounds.
 They should enhance residents’ safety, security, independence, and active engagement in community life (see also the Effective Planning section of this chapter).
+To the extent possible, housing should be located within easy walking distance of community transportation options, healthcare providers, grocery stores, other essential goods and services, and public spaces.

 Site planning: Policymakers should ensure that site plans submitted for new development or redevelopment adhere to accepted, modern site-planning methods and Americans with Disabilities Act (ADA) requirements.